The Convention Center is ADA compliant. As new standards are introduced, it is our goal to implement those changes or upgrades in a timely manner.

 The Convention Center reserves the right to eject disorderly persons or any person who is causing disruption to an event and/or the conduct of business.

-As a LEED Gold certified facility, recycling is part of the Convention Center’s operating philosophy.
 The Convention Center recycles paper, cardboard, plastic, wood pallets and more.
 Please contact your Event Manager for more details.

 Only the in-house preferred audio visual services contractor and approved general services contractors who have a contract with the Convention Center to provide rigging services, are allowed to provide rigging services from the unistrut grid, identified structural steel grid and airwall track in the exhibit halls.